Join the NSO Team!

 Pay and Benefits:

-1. Most helpers start at $10/hr.
+1. Most helpers start at $10/hr, with some exceptions for those coming with particular skills.
 Pay raises are based on performance, taking on more responsibility, and staying on from year to year.

 2. All helpers working more than 20 hours a week receive a ½ price discount on first-quality produce and free second-quality produce.
 Helpers working under 20 hours a week receive a 20% discount on first-quality produce.

 3. On-farm shared housing in a large house or two bedroom apartment at reasonable rent is a possibility if there is space available.
 Rent includes heat, A/C, trash, water, and wifi.